Rebels cap off successful ITA Kick-Off Weekend by upsetting SEC's Bulldogs.

 YEAR SCHOOL RECORD PCT.
 MW FINISH MW TOUR.
 2018 UNLV 16-6 .727 5-0 1st 2-1/2nd 2017 UNLV 18-8 .692 5-1 T1st 2-1/2nd 2016* UNLV 24-2 .923 5-1 T2nd 3-0/1st 2015 UNLV 7-17 .292 1-4 N/A 0-1/T9th 2014 UNLV 11-11 .500 2-3 N/A 1-1/T3rd 2013# UNLV 20-8 .714 6-2 T2nd 3-0/1st 2012 UNLV 16-9 .640 5-2 T2nd 1-1/T3rd 2011# UNLV 20-6 .769 8-0 1st 1-1/T3rd 2010 UNLV 22-5 .815 7-1 2nd 1-1/T3rd 2009 UNLV 20-8 .714 8-0 1st 2-1/2nd 2008 UNLV 17-9 .654 6-2 T2nd 3-0/1st 2007 UNLV 19-8 .704 6-2 T3rd 2-1/2nd 2006 UNLV 14-7 .667 6-2 T2nd 1-1/T3rd 2005 UNLV 14-9 .609 5-2 3rd 2-1/2nd 2004 UNLV 16-7 .696 5-2 3rd 1-1/3rd 2003 UNLV 16-6 .727 6-1 1st 1-1/3rd 2002*# UNLV 20-4 .833 6-1 2nd 3-0/1st 2001 UNLV 11-12 .478 5-2 3rd 2-1/5th 2000* UNLV 15-9 .625 NA NA 3-0/1st CAREER 19 YRS 316-151 .677 97-27 34-14 *MW Coach of the Year #ITA Regional Coach of the Year

 The third-longest tenured leader of a UNLV sport, Kevin Cory is the winningest coach in both Lady Rebel and Mountain West women's tennis history.

-A three-time ITA Regional Coach of the Year, two-time conference Coach of the Year in 2011 as well as the ITA Mountain Regional Coach of the Year for the second time, Cory's strong leadership of Lady Rebel Tennis is evident on an annual basis.
+A three-time ITA Regional Coach of the Year, two-time conference Coach of the Year and 2011 USTPA Intermountain College Coach of the Year, Cory's strong leadership of Lady Rebel Tennis is evident on an annual basis.